RiickyRiick/product-review-card/README.md

 ### What I learned

-Main takeways I learned from this project were how to:
+The main takeaways I learned from this project were how to:

---properly name the tags
+--Properly name the tags
 --group items
 --implement CSS Grid & Flexbox with one another